Foreign relations of Finland: Early independence

 The Swedish royal couple is welcomed to Helsinki.
 Behind the royal couple president Lauri Kristian Relander with wife as well as Prince Wilhelm.

 In March 1917, Tsar Nicholas II of Russia abdicated the throne, which led to the collapse of the Russian Empire and left the Grand Duchy of Finland without a grand duke.
 Following the Bolshevik Revolution in November, Finland declared independence in December 1917.
-Soviet Russia was the first to recognize Finland in 4 January 1918, followed shortly by Sweden, France, and Germany.
+Soviet Russia was the first to recognize Finland on 4 January 1918, followed shortly by Sweden, France, and Germany.

 In late January 1918, Finnish socialists launched a civil war with the support of Russian Bolsheviks.
 The anti-communist Whites, in turn, were supported by the German Empire.
 German assistance initially took the form of arms shipments and the deployment of Finnish Jägers trained in Germany.
 During the Finnish Civil War, Russia and Germany concluded the Treaty of Brest-Litovsk, under which most of the Russian troops withdrew from Finland, leaving the Finnish Reds without support.
 Already in February, Finland's ambassador to Berlin, Edvard Hjelt, had formally requested German military intervention.
 In April, the German Baltic Sea Division landed at Hanko and took Helsinki from the Red Guards.

 To secure German assistance, Finland and Germany had signed a peace treaty accompanied by a trade agreement that granted significant benefits for German industry.
 A secret supplementary protocol authorized German forces to establish bases in Finland and to operate through Finnish territory to the Arctic Ocean.
 After the White victory, a plan to establish a Finnish monarchy was set in motion, and Prince Frederick Charles of Hesse, brother-in-law of German Emperor Wilhelm II, was chosen as king-elect.
 Finland's pro-German policy and the election of a German king led to France to cut diplomatic relations with Finland, and prompted the United States and Great Britain to withhold recognition.
 U.S. Secretary of State Robert Lansing considered Finland a German-occupied country.